 “It’s like I’ve been reunited with my life,” said Thompkins, who got the keys to her new home March 10.
 “A lot of people lose their stuff.”

-She credits the New Community Family Resource Success Center on Bergen Street with connecting her to social services including Project Life, a non-profit that helps Essex County residents struggling with mental health issues.
+She credits the New Community Family Resource Success Center with connecting her to social services including Project Life, a nonprofit that helps Essex County residents struggling with mental health issues.
 Thompkins, who says she struggles with depression and anxiety, received a housing voucher from Project Life.

 Born in Newark, Thompkins says she had a close relationship with her father after her mother died when she was just 8.
 She struggled to cope with his death in 2009 and when she lost her job in 2011, her life seemed to unravel.